Palm Springs is a desert resort town located 111 miles east of Los Angeles.

-If people aren’t Liking or Tweeting your posts, it’s not because “that audience doesn’t”.
+If people aren’t liking or tweeting your posts, it’s not because “that audience doesn’t”.
 It’s because your content doesn’t move them.

 Three shortcuts for creating B2B copywriting ideas in record time

-Most business content fails.
+Most B2B copywriting fails.

 It fails at being interesting and entertaining enough to grab and hold people’s attention.
 (Mostly, because it’s too commercial and all about the company — instead of the reader’s problems).

 And it fails at being serious enough to funnel people into the objectives you’re trying to hit.

 That’s the Catch-22 of content marketing, and it’s why most people struggle to put pen-to-page on a consistent basis.

 What makes matters worse, is that even if a business comes up with a great idea for a piece of content, it doesn’t resonate with readers.
 It doesn’t resonate because they have trouble relating.
 They have trouble relating because you rush into the body or solution of a blog post without properly explaining the context and setting the scenario.